PCodeStruggles/producturl-scraper/README.md

 -  "-p": List of different url is provided as input.
 (Heavy scraping).
 -  In case of no flags provided, user will be prompted with script usage.

-Once the scraping is carried out, the scraped data will be stored in a output csv file in the script's folder.
+Once the scraping is carried out, the scraped data will be stored in a output .csv file in the script's folder.